 - 1. Open Online Dashboard at: https://cloud.acronis.com. - 2.
 Sign in with your Acronis account. - 3.
 On the Resources tab, find the device that is the source of the data that you want to recover.
 If the device is offline, make sure that it is turned on and connected to the Internet. - 4.
 If you recover data from: - A computer-Click Recover.
 The Acronis Cloud web application will open, where you can browse and recover your data.
-Refer to Recovering data from online backups (p.
-99) for details. - A mobile device-Click Recover.
+Refer to Recovering data from online backups for details. - A mobile device-Click Recover.
 On the left panel, select the backup version by the backup date and time.
-Then, on the right panel, select the items that you want to recover, and then click Download. - A social network account-Click Browse data.
-Browse to the items that you want to recover, select them, and then click Download.
+Then, on the right panel, select the items that you want to recover, and then click Download.